xitas/pny-django-class/README.md

       </div>
 {% endblock %}
 ```
-and we can create a loop for getting all blog in template
+and we can create a loop for getting all blogs in the template

-**Example: **
+**Example:**

 `(template blog)`